Introduction to Moov Watchman

 Common Questions

-How are entities prepared for the search index?
+How are OFAC entities prepared for the search index?

 Entities undergo a multi-step preparation process before being indexed: